kaiwaehner/ksql-fork-with-deep-learning-function/README.md

 Confluent CLI needs to be set up to start a new cluster the easiest way - https://github.com/confluentinc/confluent-cli Alternatively, you can use an existing Kafka cluster with default broker URL (or reconfigure the ksql-server.properties file to point to your existing Kafka cluster URL).

-Start Kafka and Kafka Connect (plus dependencies):
+Start Kafka (also starts Zookeeper as dependency):

     confluent start kafka

+Start Kafka Connect (not needed for KSQL, but used for integrating with Elastic for the demo):

     confluent start connect

 Start the KSQL Server: